nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 # Download Nicotine+

-Download stable builds of Nicotine+ for your operating system.
+Download the current stable version of Nicotine+ for your operating system.
 For the release notes, see [NEWS.md](/NEWS.md).

-If you want to download unstable builds and help test Nicotine+, see [TESTING.md](TESTING.md).
+If you want to download the latest unstable build and help test Nicotine+, see [TESTING.md](TESTING.md).

 ## GNU/Linux, *BSD, Solaris